-Unfortunately, car accidents happen every single day in North Carolina.
-No matter how safely you operate your vehicle, drivers who are reckless, distracted, drunk, or otherwise negligent can cause you to crash.
-If you’ve been injured in a North Carolina car accident that wasn’t your fault, you may be entitled to compensation.
+Unfortunately, car accidents happen every single day in North and South Carolina.
+No matter how safely you operate your vehicle, drivers who are reckless, distracted, drunk, or otherwise negligent drivers can cause you to crash.
+If you’ve been injured in a North or South Carolina car accident that wasn’t your fault, you may be entitled to compensation.

-At DeMayo Law Offices, one of our experienced North Carolina car accident attorneys can take your call, evaluate your case, and advise you on the best route to take to recover the cost of your car crash injuries.
+At DeMayo Law Offices, our experienced North and South Carolina car accident attorneys can evaluate your case, and advise you on the best route to take to recover the cost of your car crash injuries.

 You may be owed compensation for your medical expenses, missed work, and pain and suffering.
 Call DeMayo Law Offices Your North Carolina Law Firm™ at (877) 333-1000 to set up your free consultation.
 The personal injury lawyers at DeMayo Law Offices can help you get the compensation you need.

-The moments after a car accident can be harrowing, particularly if you or a loved one sustained serious injury.
-If you are able to do so safely, exit your car and check on anyone in the other vehicle.
+The moments after a car accident can be harrowing, particularly if you or a loved one has sustained a serious injury.
+If you can do so safely, exit your car and check on anyone in the other vehicle.
 Next, call 9-1-1 to report the accident and any injuries so that first responders can get to the scene as soon as possible.

-You can take these steps after your safe to protect your legal right to compensation:
+You can take these steps after you’re safe to protect your legal right to compensation:

 Don’t be tempted to make statements to an insurance adjuster.
-Your lawyer knows how to negotiate on your behalf with both your own and the opposing insurance companies.
+Your car accident lawyer knows how to negotiate on your behalf, with your own insurance company as well as the opposing insurance companies.

-Unfortunately, you can only count on your lawyer to be on your side.
+Unfortunately, you can only count on your car accident attorney to be on your side.
 Insurance companies look out for their bottom line, so it’s the insurance adjuster’s job to pay you as little money as possible.
-If you try to negotiate with them directly, you could be shortchanged or denied compensation altogether.
+If you negotiate with them directly, you could be shortchanged or denied compensation altogether.

 Insurance policies are confusing, and they’re designed to be that way.
-Your car accident attorney will cut through the legal jargon and show you what your coverages are and what you can demand from the at-fault party.
+Your North or South Carolina car accident attorney will cut through the legal jargon and show you what your coverages are and what you can demand from the at-fault party.

-You might be able to seek financial damages for any type of car accident if there another driver, a motor vehicle manufacturer, or other entity caused it through negligence or recklessness.
-Our car accident attorneys have experience helping Carolinians get the money they need after being injured in an accident.
+You might be able to seek financial damages for any car accident if another driver, a motor vehicle manufacturer, or another entity caused it through negligence or recklessness.
+Our North and South Carolina car accident attorneys have experience helping Carolinians get the money they need after being injured in an accident.

 The types of car crashes we see often include:

-- Drunk Driver Accidents: Drunk drivers cause many accidents, including serious ones causing catastrophic injuries.
+Drunk drivers cause many accidents, including serious ones resulting in catastrophic injuriesLearn More

 Remember, neither your insurance company nor the other driver’s insurer will look out for your well-being after an accident.
 They only want to minimize your payout.

 If your medical bills exceed the minimum coverage required by North Carolina law, this can be a problem.
-Minimum coverage requirements in our state are:
+Minimum coverage requirements in North Carolina are:

-The lawyers at DeMayo Law Offices, Your North Carolina Law Firm™, can help you seek the maximum compensation you’re owed so that you can recover fully.
+The car accident lawyers at DeMayo Law Offices, Your North Carolina Law Firm™, can help you seek the maximum compensation you’re owed so that you can recover fully.

 North Carolina’s negligence laws are fairly strict because the state is one of the few that adheres to the doctrine of contributory negligence.
 This means that if you are even partially at fault for the accident, then you can’t file for any damages.